angela300/growp/README.md

 # React + Vite

+A login dashboard created with React and Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: